 - In 2nd, 3rd, and 4th, we’re able to ask “Remember when we learned last year how to solve small problems?
 It has to do with a green frog…” and they almost always remember!
 This is in part due to them seeing the poster everywhere and in part due to counselors (and sometimes teachers) asking “Have you tried Kelso’s Choices yet?”

-- For most grade levels, we show these two YouTube clips.
-They’re meant as previews for the DVDs but they work well to model several of the choices.
+- For most grade levels, we showed the skits (originally on YouTube but those have been taken down, so the only option now is purchasing from the Kelso’s Choices site).
 We stop after nearly every scenario to ask some questions.
 Here are the clips and some of the questions we ask:

 - To practice ignore in 1st, 2nd, and 3rd, I “bother” each table group of students while they practice ignoring me.
 After each, I reinforce how they ignored with their eyes, mouth, and bodies.
 The kids love watching me act poorly and it provides a way for them to practice the skill without asking other kids to act poorly (which my students at least aren’t usually able to handle).
 These are the scenarios I use: